 It is important to remember that there is no immediate change, and for the UK university sector in particular, programmes such as Horizon 2020 and Erasmus+ continue as normal.

 Brexit and tuition fees

 The UK Government has confirmed that EU students commencing their studies in 2019/20 will continue to have ‘Home’ fee status and pay fees at the home rate for the duration of their course.
 This also applies to current students.

 The fee status of EU nationals for 2020 entry onwards has yet to be determined by the UK Government.
 When this status has been confirmed, we will update fee information on our course web pages.

 For current EU students there are no changes to your status as a result of the referendum result in the UK.
 Your immigration status and associated fee status, as well as your access to the student loan book have not changed as a result of the vote.

-For EU students starting once the UK has left the EU, Universities UK have said, “the fees that EU students starting courses at UK universities after the UK has left the EU (likely to be from 2019 onwards) are required to pay and their entitlement to loans will depend on what is agreed as part of the UK’s exit negotiations.”
+For EU students starting once the UK has left the EU, Universities UK has said, “the fees that EU students starting courses at UK universities after the UK has left the EU are required to pay and their entitlement to loans will depend on what is agreed as part of the UK’s exit negotiations.”

 As an internationally focused university, we remain fully committed to supporting our community.
 Our mission remains to transform lives through education and research, and to offer our students the best experience possible.